No-Death/gameupdates/README.md

 ## Supported Games
 - Battlefield V

+## How To Use
+**What you will need:**
+- A twitter dev account and API tokens
+- A Bit.ly API secret

+**Installation:**
+Change the token values in the `checker.py` file to your own.
+Type in the command `pip install -r requirements.txt` in the same location that you put the folder.
+Run checker.py with the command `python checker.py`

 *NOTE: This is just for fun, I have never done something like this and I'm learning as I'm creating this.*